Oral semaglutide: how it works, side effects, and more

 It’s worth noting that these studies of Rybelsus were all conducted in people with type 2 diabetes.
 These people may also be taking medications that can contribute to weight gain and slow weight loss, such as insulin.

 The TL;DR?
-For now, the only version of oral semaglutide available is the lower-strength Rybelsus, which has been found to produce modest weight loss.
+Until January 2026, the only version of oral semaglutide available is the lower-strength Rybelsus, which has been found to produce modest weight loss.
 However, available research on oral semaglutide for weight loss — the Wegovy pill — has shown this version of the drug to cause significant weight loss — comparable to that of the Wegovy injection.

 Potential side effects and risks of oral semaglutide

-The most common side effects of oral semaglutide (Rybelsus) include:
+The most common side effects of oral semaglutide include:

 Typically, these gastrointestinal side effects are most common when starting treatment and when increasing your dose.